Tfitzpatrick846/OWSTK/README.rst

 Closing
 '''''''

-STK must always be closed from Python using app.quit().
+STK must always be closed from Python using owstk.stk.quit(app)